ofca/router/README.md

+# Router

-# Independent routing component from MOSS Framework
+Independent routing component from MOSS Framework
 For licence details see Licence.md

-# Registering routes
+## Registering routes

 Each route is represented by ``RouteDefinition`` instance

 	$Route = new \lib\router\RouteDefinition($domain, $pattern, $controller, $arguments, $forceDirs);